-Duhalde, after describing the painful industry of the Chinese, and the shifts and contrivances unknown in other countries, to which they have recourse in order to gain a subsistence, says, "Yet it must be owned, that, notwithstanding the "great sobriety and industry of the inhabitants "of China, the prodigious number of them occa-"sions a great deal of misery.
-There are some "so poor that, being unable to supply their chil-"dren with common necessaries, they expose "them in the streets."
-"In the great cities, "such as Pekin and Canton, this shocking sight "is very common."
+Duhalde, after describing the painful industry of the Chinese, and the shifts and contrivances unknown in other countries, to which they have recourse in order to gain a subsistence, says, "Yet it must be owned, that, notwithstanding the great sobriety and industry of the inhabitants of China, the prodigious number of them occasions a great deal of misery.
+There are some so poor that, being unable to supply their children with common necessaries, they expose them in the streets." \\\\ "In the great cities, such as Pekin and Canton, this shocking sight is very common."
+114 may be, is not sufficient to support its inhabitants.
+Four times as much territory would be necessary to place them at their ease.
+In Canton alone, there is, without exaggeration, more than a million of souls, and in a town three or four leagues distant a still greater number.
+Who then can count the inhabitants of this province?
+But what is this to the whole empire, which contains fifteen great provinces, all equally peopled?
+To how many millions would such a calculation amount?
+A third part of this infinite population would hardly find sufficient rice to support itself properly.

-The Jesuit Premare, writing to a friend of the same society, says, "I will tell you a fact, which "may appear to be a paradox,‡ but is neverthe"less strictly true.
-It is, that the richest and
+The Jesuit Premare, writing to a friend of the same society, says, "I will tell you a fact, which may appear to be a paradox, 115 but is nevertheless strictly true.
+It is, that the richest and most flourishing empire of the world is notwithstanding, in one sense, the poorest and the most miserable of all.
+The country, however extensive and fertile it